Barney Roos: At Willys

 After working on a one-year temporary assignment for the Rootes Group in England 1938, Roos was ready to come back to the United States.

 Roos accepted an offer by Ward M. Canaday, president and major shareholder of Willys-Overland Motors, to become the automaker's Executive Vice President and Chief Engineer.
 "He made his biggest dent in automotive history when he laid his hands on the World War II Jeep."
 He was responsible for the design that ultimately became the military Willys MB.
+He submitted and was awarded design patent 136819, assigned to Willys-Overland which set up the familiar Jeep design having a very slightly tapered front clamshell hood, vertical grill slats and integrated headlights into the front fascia which distinguished it from the original Bantam design.
+These style traits remain present in modern civilian Jeeps.

 Roos also worked to develop the Willys Go Devil engine.
 It was the most powerful and durable of the three prototype reconnaissance vehicles that were evaluated by the U.S. Army for production in 1940.
 The Go Devil engine became famous in the Willys MB Jeep produced during World War II powering all the Jeep vehicles built for the U.S. and its Allies, as well as a variety of later civilian Jeep vehicles, including the CJ-2A, the CJ-3A, the Jeep Station Wagon, the Jeep Truck, and the Jeepster.

 For the Jeep Station Wagon, Willys' first passenger car after World War II, Roos developed a version of the "planar" suspension he had created at Studebaker.
 The wagon, with what Willys called "Planadyne" suspension, was the first Willys product with independent suspension.

 Roos retired after Kaiser Motors acquired Willys.
 While running his consultancy, Roos maintained a nominal working relationship with Willys until his official retirement in 1958.